kamipakistan/YOLOv3-Custom-Object-Detection/README.md

 # **Step 8**
 ## *Creating YOLO data file*
 Make a file called "detector.data" in the "YOLOV3_Custom" directory that contains details about the train and test data sets.
+`Note`: If you are facing path issues please provide absolute(complete) path to the specified file

 **detector.data**
 ```